 The future was dark and bleak, but didn't seem too much more dangerous than usual, aside from the occasional Spiritomb.
-Areas resembled the usual mystery dungeons, and the main concern our party had was escaping Dusknoir and his minions... who only chased them after they pissed off Primal Dialga by meddling with history.
+Areas resembled the usual mystery dungeons, and the main concern our party has is escaping Dusknoir and his minions... who only chase them after they piss off Primal Dialga by meddling with history.
 In addition, one conversation in the relevant Sky sidequest suggests that the population was asked if they would accept history being changed.
 Doesn't that imply that there's still a population, and one that still cares about the opinions of others?

 The beginning of Sky's fourth special episode is just odd when I think about it.
 Did Team Charm disguise themselves as statues for no other reason than to ruin the day of the next explorer who managed to make it to the end of the dungeon?